DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2026-03-06-linking-schools-together-using-gias-relationship-data.md

 ## Further considerations

+### Handling longer chains of relationships

 A school may have multiple predecessors or successors over time.
 We may need to consider how to handle longer chains of relationships, particularly for schools that have changed status multiple times.

 We will review this as we see how users interact with the related schools section.

+### Testing the related schools section

+We need to test whether the related schools section is effective for both providers and candidates.

+In particular, we want to understand whether the language we use to describe relationships ('successor' and 'predecessor') is clear to users.
+These terms are accurate but may not be familiar to everyone.

+If research shows they cause confusion, we may need to explore alternative ways of expressing the relationship, such as 'now known as' or 'formerly known as'.